quillcraftsman/lavacactus/README.md

   6. Run `cactus messages:make`
   7. Edit the .po file that was created with translations.
   8. Run `cactus build` to create multilanguage site structure

-### Deploying

-Cactus can deploy your website directly to S3, all you need are your Amazon credentials and a bucket name.
-Cactus remembers these in a configuration file name config.json to make future deploys painless.
-The secret key is stored securely in the Keychain or similar services on other OSs.

-    cactus deploy

-After deploying you can visit the website directly.
-Cactus also makes sure all your text files are compressed and adds caching headers.

 ### Extras